dainyl/fabric-client-wrapper/DOCUMENTATION.md

     -   `chaincodeUpgradeRequest.targetsPolicy` **[Policy](#policy)?** A policy used to select peers from the channel if targets is not specified
     -   `chaincodeUpgradeRequest.chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Name of the chaincode
     -   `chaincodeUpgradeRequest.chaincodeVersion` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Version string of the chaincode, such as 'v1'
+    -   `chaincodeUpgradeRequest.txId` **TransactionID?** TransactionID object with the transaction id and nonce.
+One will be generated automatically if not supplied
     -   `chaincodeUpgradeRequest.chaincodeType` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?**  Type of chaincode.
 One of 'golang', 'car' or 'java'.
 Default is 'golang'.
 Note that 'java' is not supported as of v1.0.
     -   `chaincodeUpgradeRequest.transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode during intialization, but not saved in the ledger.
 Data such as cryptographic information for encryption can be passed to the chaincode using this technique
     -   `chaincodeUpgradeRequest.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function name to be returned when calling stub.GetFunctionAndParameters() in the target chaincode.
 Default is 'init'